rhaiscript/book/src/language/strings-chars.md

 This is similar to most other languages where strings are stored internally not as UTF-8 but as UCS-16 or UCS-32.

-Individual characters within a Rhai string can also be replaced just as if the string is an array of Unicode characters.
+Individual characters within a Rhai string can also be replaced just as if the string is an array of Unicode characters.s

 In Rhai, there are also no separate concepts of `String` and `&str` as in Rust.

 ### Performance Considerations of Character Indexing

 Although Rhai exposes a string as a simple array of `char` which can be directly indexed to get at a particular character, internally the string is still stored as UTF-8 (native Rust `String`s).

 All indexing operations require walking through the entire UTF-8 string to find the offset of the